-Homomorphic encryption could revolutionize data privacy—so what is it?
+Homomorphic encryption could revolutionize privacy—so what is it?

 Typical encryption technologies scramble data with a secret key, so that, ideally, it can be read only by a key-holder.
 The messages can be intercepted, but without the secret key, they are gibberish ciphertexts.
 This is how the now-ubiquitous HTTPS protocol secures many of the web’s transactions, including your activity on websites like this one, or how apps like WhatsApp and Signal protect messages.

 The catch, of course, is that if someone wants to provide services to you based on your data—to determine a loan, calculate a credit score, analyze your health, or personalize your feed and the ads you see—they first need to decrypt your data.
 This is why thousands of companies have massive piles of our data sitting unencrypted on their servers (we clicked Agree, after all), and no one can really say what they’re doing with it.
-One consequence is that a lot of that data— mine and yours, probably—are now on others’ servers, too: hackers, scammers, spies, propagandists, and whoever else is waiting for the right moment to sell it or use it for reasons we may never know.
+One consequence is that a lot of that data—mine and yours, probably—are now on others’ servers, too: hackers, scammers, spies, propagandists, and whoever else is waiting for the right moment to sell it or use it for reasons we may never know.

 Homomorphic encryption, by contrast, would make it practical for a data processor to do valuable analysis on your encrypted data, without anyone having to see or possess the original plaintext data in the process.